Home » Education » Military Tuition Assistance (TA)

 Why should you consider using a military Tuition Assistance (TA) program instead of your GI Bill benefits?
 TA is offered to those who are on active duty and it’s generally thought of as a “replacement” GI Bill of sorts that helps you save your actual GI Bill for later.

 Should you save those GI Bill options?
-That may seem like a very simple question for some–the most obvious answer is that it’s best to use TA if you have the option while still serving.
-There are some issues to consider if you are tempted to the GI Bill on active duty in general.
+That may seem like a straightforward question for some–the most obvious answer is that it’s best to use TA if you have the option while still serving.
+There are some issues to consider if you are tempted to use the GI Bill on active duty in general.

 One good example?
-The Post 9/11 GI Bill has a housing stipend that is not offered to those who serve on active duty since it’s assumed that those still serving are already paid a housing allowance.
-You may do well to save your GI Bill benefit for when you can ALSO draw the housing allowance.
+The Post-9/11 GI Bill has a housing stipend not offered to those who serve on active duty since it’s assumed that those still serving are already paid a housing allowance.
+You may wish to save your GI Bill benefit for when you can ALSO draw the housing allowance.
 Military TA makes that possible.

 How to Use the Military Tuition Assistance Program